 From: "Chris Chen (TPI)" <Chris.Chen3@flex.com>

-Subject: 回覆: 回覆: [phosphor-host-ipmid] Questions about IPMI (OEM) command development
+Subject: RE: 回覆: 回覆: [phosphor-host-ipmid] Questions about IPMI (OEM) command development

 Message-ID: <DM6PR08MB5514357A7DC38CA6E538563CDCDD9@DM6PR08MB5514.namprd08.prod.outlook.com> (raw)